jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5.md

-+++
-title=  "Effect of Export Bounties on Real Prices" heading=  "Chapter 5a of Book 4 " description=  "Because of these maxims, the commerce between France and England has been subjected to so many discouragements and restraints." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-5b" linkftext=  "Chapter 5b" icon=  "/icons/smith.png"
-+++
+---
+title: "Effect of Export Bounties on Real Prices"
+heading: "Chapter 5"
+description: "Bounties should only be given to trades which cannot be carried on without bounties"
+image: /covers/wn.jpg
+weight: 26
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="1" >}} In Great Britain, export bounties are frequently petitioned for.